raspberrypilearning/rpi-install-jupyter-notebook/en/step_1.md

     ```

-This may take a while, especially on an older Pi or a Pi Zero as lots of other required libraries will be installed too.
+This may take a while, especially on an older Pi or a Pi Zero, as lots of other required libraries will be installed too.

 - Then generate a default configuration file: